 If you would like to read my review of the last episode, click here.

-Synopsis: As the future of the country hangs on the balance, Olivia and Fitz are at odds with Rowan, and Jake employs surprising tactics to manipulate the Mystery Woman.
+Synopsis: As the future of the country hangs on the balance, Olivia and Fitz are at odds with Eli, and Jake employs surprising tactics to manipulate the Mystery Woman.
 (IMDB)

 Writers: Raamla Mohamed & Austin Guzman